encrylife/testGit/Readme.txt

-Use it test the GH
+Use it test the GH  And We WILL move our source to the Git